-A significant majority of scenarios (65.7%) were developed with a generic application for a general audience (e.g. published on social media channels, organisation's website, and academic channels) ($\chi^2(1, n = 213) = 21.08, p < .000$).
+A significant majority of scenarios (65.7 %) were developed with a generic application for a general audience (e.g. published on social media channels, organization's websites, and academic channels) $(\chi^2(1,$ n = 213) = 21.08, p < .000).
 Generic scenarios focused on either global causal relationships and patterns or a broad selection of industries.
-Specific scenarios were developed for education (Ikramuddin, 2020, May; Kesson, 2020, April; Maloney & Kim, 2020, April), energy (Carbone, Abraham, & Burdett, 2020, June), employment (Palma,

-2020), international trade (Forrest, et al., 2020, June; Forrest, et al., 2020, May), medicine (Kissler, et al., 2020, April; Kuchta, et al., 2020, March; Minnesota Department of Health, 2020, June), container shipping (Drewry Shipping Consultants Limited, 2020), finance (Verbraken & Sampieri, 2020), military (Cederquist, Gibbon, & Lum, 2018, September), and local government (McKiernan, et al., 2020, July).
+Specific scenarios were developed for education (Ikramuddin, 2020, May; Kesson, 2020, April; Maloney & Kim, 2020, April), energy (Carbone, Abraham, & Burdett, 2020, June), employment (Palma, 2020), international trade (Forrest, et al., 2020, June; Forrest, et al., 2020, May), medicine (Kissler, et al., 2020, April; Kuchta, et al., 2020, March; Minnesota Department of Health, 2020, June), container shipping (Drewry Shipping Consultants Limited, 2020), finance (Verbraken & Sampieri, 2020), military (Cederquist, Gibbon, & Lum, 2018, September), and local government (McKiernan, et al., 2020, July).
 Though scenario application is only one dimension of a full-profile of value measures, these initial proportions indicate low quality content may have populated the earlier COVID-19 scenarios.

 To help illustrate, Table 3 comparatively ranks the 10 most popular terms within the 48 generic EIU scenarios against the 10 most popular terms within the 25 specific scenarios developed with stakeholder and decision-maker participation, based on weighted percentages.3 The summary table helps illustrate how the more common, generalised EIU scenarios lack a spotlight and offer a diffusion of global key issues, compared to the concentrated focus of stakeholder development of scenarios.
-EIU made several references to general geographic territories (e.g. global, regions, and countries), whereas the stakeholderfocused scenarios referenced more specific territories (e.g. China, Glasgow city, Minnesota, port, school, and university).
+EIU made several references to general geographic territories (e.g. global, regions, and countries), whereas the stakeholder-focused scenarios referenced more specific territories (e.g. China, Glasgow city, Minnesota, port, school, and university).
 There were no focused references to stakeholders in EIU's scenarios, yet those scenarios developed with stakeholder participation at any point in scenario planning resulted in focused references to several stakeholder groups in the narratives (e.g., patients, staff, and students).
-Note, especially, the terms common in the stakeholder-focused scenarios deal with stakeholder issues and so are likely to prompt consideration of actions by those affected stakeholders (cf Cairns & Wright, 2020).
-EIU scenarios were also published primarily through their website, to a general audience, whereas both Minnesota publications were access through academic channels, and Drewery and Glasgow Chamber of Commerce scenarios were published in-house for the clients.
+Note, especially, the terms common in the stakeholder-focused scenarios deal with stakeholder issues and so are likely to prompt consideration of actions by those affected stakeholders (cf Cairns and Wright, 2020).
+EIU scenarios were also published primarily through their website, to a general audience,

-Table 3.
-Most frequent words by scenario
+Table 3 Most frequent words by scenario.